eparamasari/Operationalizing_Machine_Learning_in_Azure/README.md

 * Accuracy can be used as the primary metric in the AutoML run to compare the results with the latest run  which used AUC Weighted.

 * Data cleaning could be performed prior to running AutoML to increase accuracy.

+* Deep Learning capability in AutoML could be used and the results then be compared to that without Deep Learning.

 * A benchmark could be added to similar projects to serve as a monitoring baseline.